St. Augustine’s Church, Richmond Rd

 There has been a church here since St Peter’s Street Primitive Methodist Chapel was built in 1823.
 Castle Street Methodist Church is now part of the Cambridge Methodist Circuit, part of the East Anglia District of the Methodist Church.
 The present building is the fourth on the site and dates from 1914; it acquired Grade II Listed status in 2003.
 Major renovations were undertaken during 2010, including new entrances, new kitchen and toilet facilities, improved meeting rooms, and a refurbished pipe organ.

 Morning Worship, including both All Age Worship and Holy Communion once a month, takes place at 10.45am each Sunday.
-Evening Worship at 6.30pm is always shared with nearby Castle End Mission, the location of the service alternating between the two venues.
+United Evening Worship for all the 'churches at castle' is at 6.30pm, except on third Sundays, when Castle St. Methodists go to St. Luke's Church to join the Iona service at 7.00 pm .

 On Wednesday mornings a prayer meeting at 10am is followed at 10.30am by the popular weekly coffee morning until noon, and then a “Forever Active” strength and balance exercise class.
-Castle Street Tots meets on Thursday mornings.
+First Friends babies and toddlers group meets on Thursday mornings.
 Other events are held on a regular basis, and the church has a keen interest in missions and social responsibility.
 All are welcome to come along to any event.

 You can find out more on our website.